 Must Read: IFS Exam Syllabus: In-depth Analysis

 Understanding IFoS/IFS Exam Pattern

-IFS officers are allocated between various states cadres and joint cadres under the mandate to serve under both state and central government.
+IFS officers are allocated between various state cadres and joint cadres under the mandate to serve under both state and central government.
 The objective of the IFSoS is the implementation of the National Forest Policy which seeks to ensure the scientific management of forests.
-As per the announcement by the Government of India, Forest Service examination will be a 2 tier examination similar to the pattern of Civil Services examination.
+As per the announcement by the Government of India, the Forest Service examination will be a 2 tier examination similar to the pattern of the Civil Services examination.

 The IFoS/IFS exam consists of the following examinations:

 |Examination||Exam Pattern||Examination Month|

 |Civil Services (Preliminary) Examination||Objective-type Questions||May|

 |Indian Forest Services (Mains) Examination||Written Examination and Personal Interview||September|

 Let’s understand each of these examinations in detail in the next section.